masterlau/tankswarm/README.md

     > password: admin

 3. Fill out Phase 1 input fields to Prepare Ammo, then click "Test Fire" button.

-    > GET/POST: GET<br/>
-    > SSL/HTTP: http<br/>
-    > Host: www.google.com<br/>
-    > URL: /<br/>
-    > HTTP Headers:

 4. Review Test Fire Results in the Terminal Console window to ensure expectant results.

 5. Fill out Phase 2 Tank Setting input fields, then click "Tank Ready - Fire!" button.

-6. View the results in the "Battle Field Intelligence" Grafana charts. **Note**: You can also click on the "Laucnh Grafana for Full Metrics" link to see expanded metrics and have full control.
+6. View the results in the "Battle Field Intelligence" Grafana charts.
+**Note**: You can also click on the "Laucnh Grafana for Full Metrics" link to see expanded metrics and have full control.

 ### Install Docker
 1. **Compute Instances**: You can use VM's or Bare Metal Machines to create your Docker Swarm.
 I have used four (4) small AWS EC2 Instances.